Extreme Weather Preparedness - Precast/ Prestressed concrete is resistant to tornadoes, hurricanes, and wind.

 Storm shelters are used as a commons area or meeting rooms, during normal hours when not performing as a storm shelter.

-You provide the venue and let PCMA provide lunch and an AIA approved education program that will help your design structures endure extreme weather.Book your Learn@Lunch now
+You provide the venue and let PCMA provide lunch and an AIA approved education program that will help you design structures to endure extreme weather.Book your Learn@Lunch now

 Schedule a Learn@Lunch